 - 1. Retract the leveling jacks.

 - 2. Start the coach.

 - 3. Allow the coach air suspension to fill and return to ride height (units without air suspension will return to normal suspension).

 - 4. Turn the engine off.

-- 5. For a full wall slideout, visually inspect the front vertical trim for adequate clearance.
-The spacing should look even from top to bottom (see image for reference).
+- 5. Verify that the path of the slideout is unobstructed and free from any surrounding objects, both inside and outside of the coach.
+This includes any water or debris that may have collected on the slideout roof or the topper awning.